AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/planning.md

 - Introduce a gTTS backend for simple online synthesis with MP3 output.
 - Provide a language selector for gTTS so users can choose the output language.
-- Add an "Install Backend" button so users can download optional dependencies when selecting a new backend.
+- Add an "Install Backend" button so users can download optional dependencies
+- Ensure backend installation works on Windows by invoking `python -m pip` from the dedicated virtual environment. when selecting a new backend.